The untold origin story of the N95 mask

 It’s hard to think of a symbol of COVID-19 more fraught than the N95 respirator.
 The mask fits tightly around the face and is capable of filtering 95% of airborne particles, such as viruses, from the air, which other protective equipment (such as surgical masks) can’t do.
 It’s a life-saving device that is now in dangerously short supply.
-As such, it has come to represent the ineptitude, greed, and even hopelessness of the global response to COVID-19.
+As such, it has come to represent the extreme challenges of the global response to COVID-19.

 How did a flimsy polymer cup become the most significant health device of the 21st century?
 It all started in 1910 with a little-known doctor who wanted to save the world from one of the worst diseases ever known.